 What is the mechanical code?

-The mechanical code regulates the design, installation, maintenance, alteration, and inspection of mechanical systems, including heating systems, ventilating systems, steam and hot water heating systems, process piping, boilers and pressure vessels, appliances utilizing gas, liquid or solid fuel, chimneys and vents, mechanical refrigeration systems, fireplaces, barbecues, incinerators, crematories, fire suppression systems and system utilizing solar or geothermal energy.
-The 2012 Michigan Mechanical Code went into effect September 27, 2013.
-Provisions for one- and two-family dwellings are included in the 2009 Michigan Residential Code.
+The Michigan Mechanical Code regulates the design, installation, maintenance, alteration, and inspection of mechanical systems, including heating systems, ventilating systems, steam and hot water heating systems, process piping, boilers and pressure vessels, appliances utilizing gas, liquid or solid fuel, chimneys and vents, mechanical refrigeration systems, fireplaces, barbecues, incinerators, crematories, fire suppression systems and system utilizing solar or geothermal energy.
+Presently, provisions for one- and two-family dwellings are included in the Michigan Residential Code.

 Do you need a license to do mechanical work?

 A mechanical contractor's license with the appropriate classification is required for the performance of installing, altering, or servicing the following: (1) Hydronic heating and cooling and process piping, (2) HVAC equipment, (3) Ductwork, (4) Refrigeration, (5) Limited Heating service, (6) Unlimited Heating Service, (7) Limited Refrigeration and air conditioning service (8) Unlimited refrigeration and air conditioning service, (9) Fire Suppression, (10) Specialty.
 However, an owner of a single family dwelling who will occupy or occupies the residence may perform the work without a license.